frontity/docs/docs/api-reference-1/frontity-analytics.md

 ## How to use

-Once everything is properly configured, the following `actions` under the namespace `analytics` will be ready for use
+Once everything is properly configured, the following `actions` under the namespace `analytics` will be ready to be used

 - `actions.analytics.pageview`
 - `actions.analytics.event`